 A tabular summary of average daily demands for a variety of disaggregate uses (Table 6) is presented in Appendix Item 4.
-Table 6 has been adapted from a number of sources and does not represent the final authority on the water demand values presented.
+Table 6 has been adapted from several sources and does not represent the final authority on the water demand values presented.
 It should be noted that the values in Table 6 are average daily values.
 It may be necessary to apply a peaking factor or multiplier to the values to obtain a MDD or PHD equivalent value.

-Other sources of disaggregated water demand values that may provide additional guidance include individual engineering references, individual water demand studies, the Uniform Plumbing Code, the American Water Works Association, and the idaho Department of Environmental Quality.
-When properly referenced and applied, all of the sources previously described can be used if historical or analogous data are missing.
+Other sources of disaggregated water demand values that may provide additional guidance include individual engineering references, individual water demand studies, the Uniform Plumbing Code, the American Water Works Association, and the Idaho Department of Environmental Quality.
+When properly referenced and applied, all the sources previously described can be used if historical or analogous data are missing.

-Regarding RAFN demand for the irrigation of lawns within community open spaces, parks, golf courses, cemeteries, etc., and the evaporative loss of water associated with decorative and aesthetic ponds, demand can be established by the appropriate evapotranspiration (ET) values as published by ET\Idaho (Allen and Robison 2009).
-In recognition of the contribution of precipitation to irrigation requirement it is appropriate to use the precipitation deficit (Pdef) values in place of actual ET (ETact).
-Appropriate values would include utilizing data from the nearest ET\Idaho station and as available, using the categories of "Precipitation Deficit (Grass - Turf (lawns) - Irrigated)" for Pdef associated with lawns and grass and "Precipitation Deficit (Open watershallow systems (ponds, streams))" for $P{def}$ associated with municipal ponds and water features.
-When estimating diversion rates associated with $P{def}$ it is appropriate to use the 20% exceedance (80th percentile) 3-day moving average rate from the month with the largest ET rates.
-In light of the conservative methods allowed in determining $P{def}$ , quantification of the demand associated with ET loss from lawns and open water bodies should not include the use of peaking factors or multipliers.
+Regarding RAFN demand for the irrigation of lawns within community open spaces, parks, golf courses, cemeteries, etc., and the evaporative loss of water associated with decorative and aesthetic ponds, demand can be established by the appropriate evapotranspiration (ET) values as published by ETIdaho (Allen and Robison 2017).
+In recognition of the contribution of precipitation to irrigation requirement it is appropriate to use the precipitation deficit (P{def}) values in place of actual ET (ET{act}).
+Appropriate values would include utilizing data from the nearest ETIdaho station and as available, using the categories of "Precipitation Deficit (Grass - Turf (lawns) - Irrigated)" for P{def} associated with lawns and grass and "Precipitation Deficit (Open water-shallow systems (ponds, streams))" for P{def} associated with municipal ponds and water features.
+When estimating diversion rates associated with P{def} it is appropriate to use the 20% exceedance (80th percentile) 3-day moving average rate from the month with the largest ET rates.
+Considering the conservative methods allowed in determining P{def}, quantification of the demand associated with ET loss from lawns and open water bodies should not include the use of peaking factors or multipliers.